 To maximize your marketing efforts and set your brand apart, align your social media marketing strategies directly to your goals.
 For example, holding contests and giveaways can help increase brand awareness, while posting educational videos can promote lead generation or help customers who are looking for support.

 Both organic and paid posts can drive traffic back to your website, and you can post content for free on social media platforms for organic outreach.
 However, most also have paid social advertising options to help you grow your following more quickly, drive traffic to your site, or produce sales, email subscriptions, and other conversions.

 Organic vs Paid Social Media Marketing

-There are two primary types of social media marketing: organic and paid.
-Organic SMM is free, whereas paid SMM is a form of advertising.
-Organic is generally a more time-consuming way to build an engaged following, whereas paid social posts—which come at the cost of around $1 to $2 per click—increase target audience impressions and engagement quickly.
+There are two primary types of social media marketing for small businesses to consider: organic and paid.
+Organic tactics are free, whereas paid social is a form of advertising.
+Organic marketing is also generally a more time-consuming way to build an engaged following.
+On the other hand, paid social posts—which come at an average cost of around $1 to $2 per click—increase target audience impressions and engagement quickly.

-Here are the differences between organic and paid social media marketing.
+Here are the main differences between organic and paid social media marketing for small businesses:

 Organic Social Media Marketing

 Paid social is a form of pay-per-click (PPC) social media advertising for displaying ads on social media networks like Facebook, Instagram, and Twitter.
 Businesses create ads and choose who their ads will be displayed to using ad and audience targeting, and often include a call to action like “Buy now” to encourage instant engagement.
 Given these characteristics, paid social is a good short-term strategy to build a following and promote customer action.